morbidlizard/kafka-spark-influx-csv-analysis/README.md

 * accuracy - accuracy in seconds, [ now - time_delta - accuracy; now - time_delta + accuracy ]

-* Section "rule" contains array analysis modules names and options for them
+* Section "rule" contains an array of user-defined analysis modules with their respective names and options.
+System automatically imports class "SimpleAnalysis", so you don’t need to explicitly specify it.
-    * "module" - class name for analysis.
-For example in analysis module will import class "SimpleAnalysis".
-    This class should be in folder with same name and implement IUserAnalysis interface.
-Method with name "analysis" should be implement.
-This method receive two arguments.
-    First argument is object which allow get historical data by index and field name.
-Second argument is object which allow send notification by calling method "send_message"
+    * "module" - name of the class to be used for analysis.
+Specified class should be located in a folder with the same name and needs to implement the IUserAnalysis interface.
+Method with name "analysis" should be implemented.
+This method will receive two arguments.
+First argument is an object which provides historical data access by index and field name.
+Second argument is an object which allows to send notifications by calling its method "send_message"
-    * "name" - module name which use for output warning messages
+    * "name" - module name to be used in warning messages
-    * "options" - settings which will send to class constructor.
-This is user defined options and allow control analysis behaviour
+    * "options" - settings to be passed to the class constructor.
+These are user defined and allow control over analysis behaviour

 ## List of fields for transformations
 ```